Find out in this article how much protein a day you need to eat

 It’s not just to gain muscle mass that you need protein, it’s also essential for those who want to lose fat.

-If you don’t use enough protein, you risk losing too much lean mass, and with that, your results in the mirror will be inferior, but not only.
+If you don't use enough protein, you risk losing too much lean mass, and with that, the results in the mirror will be lower, but not only.

-The more muscle mass you have, the more calories burns, so progress in burning fat will also be faster.
+The more muscle mass you have, the more calories you burn, so your fat burning progress will also be faster.

 In addition, it is important to recover from workouts and keep your appetite under control.